top of page

 Hopkins History Journal

 The Hopkins History Journal is a high school student-run, peer-reviewed history research journal that provides high schoolers with an opportunity to have their exceptional work published.
-The journal was originally started in 2022 to showcase some of the research papers required in many Hopkins history courses, with the broader aims of providing more humanities opportunities to high school students, generating enthusiasm for the study of history, and promoting the diffusion and discussion of historical ideas.
+The journal was originally founded in 2022 by Claire Billings '25 and Swarna Navaratnam-Tomayko '24 to showcase some of the research papers required in many Hopkins history courses, with the broader aims of providing more humanities opportunities to high school students, generating enthusiasm for the study of history, and promoting the diffusion and discussion of historical ideas.

 About the Cover